ShareitaGautam/Pyspark-Partition-Array-Map-Examples/README.md

 # Pyspark-Partition-Array-Map-Examples
-Beginner-friendly PySpark examples demonstrating data partitioning, ArrayType operations, and MapType transformations with simple explanations and commented code.
+# PySpark Partition, ArrayType and MapType Examples

+This project demonstrates **basic PySpark concepts** in a beginner-friendly way with simple comments and examples.

+The goal is to help new learners understand how PySpark works with:

+- CSV files
+- Data partitioning
+- ArrayType columns
+- MapType columns
+- Spark SQL queries

+---

+# Technologies Used

+- Python
+- Apache Spark (PySpark)
+- PyCharm

+---

+# Dataset Used

+The project uses a small CSV dataset called: simple-zipcodes.csv